Rashida Jones (television executive): Early life and education

 Jones was born to Richard and Alice Adkins, the oldest of three children.
 She grew up in York, Pennsylvania.
 The family later moved to Richmond, Virginia, where she attended Henrico High School and became editor of the student newspaper.

 Jones attended Hampton University, majoring in broadcast journalism.
-She graduated from Hampton in 2002 with a degree in Mass Media Arts.
-In 2022, Jones established a scholarship fund at Hampton University for journalism students.
+She graduated from Hampton with a BA degree in Mass Media Arts in 2002.
+In 2022, Jones established a scholarship fund in her name at Hampton University for journalism students.

 Career

 In 2002, while a senior in college, she worked as a morning show producer at WTKR in Norfolk, Virginia.
 After several years there, she moved to The Weather Channel as a weekend producer, and became director of live programming in 2009.